 - Technical assistance with designing and/or building interoperable early warning and emergency management systems

-- Analysis of state-of-the-art scientific knowledge and datasets relevant in risk prevention and mitigation policy-making relevant to the Member State’s context
+- Analysis of state-of-the-art scientific knowledge and datasets relevant in risk prevention and mitigation policy-making relevant to the participating country’s context

-- Analysis and/or adaptation of existing scientific products that support national risk assessments to the Member State’s context
+- Analysis and/or adaptation of existing scientific products that support national risk assessments to the National Authority’s context

 - Compilation of good practices, training material, field work, etc… across different ministries, government levels or regional areas